Facebooktwitterredditpinterestlinkedintumblr

 • Sometimes the touchpad might not work after the update; it would be better to revert to the previous settings.

-If your laptop does not respond to the new updates, you may consider rolling back to the touchpad driver.
+If your laptop does not respond to the new updates, you may consider returning to the touchpad driver.

 Follow these steps: